cicsdev/cics-java-liberty-springboot-jdbc/README.md

 >>the definition of SALARY in the EMP table is DECIMAL(9, 2)

 License

-This project is licensed under Apache License Version 2.0.
+This project is licensed under [Eclipse Public License - v 2.0](LICENSE).